atlemann/atlemann.github.io/_drafts/publish-fake-git-tag.md

 In this example our release will be a NuGet package, but this could be a docker image or something else.
 For public NuGet packages, using FAKE's [Release notes helper](https://fake.build/apidocs/v5/fake-core-releasenotes.html) to define the release version including release notes is an alternative approach.

 We're going to create a small sample project with two classlibs and a test project.
+The code for the post can be found [here](https://github.com/atlemann/MyNuget/tree/master).

 ## Tools we're going to use